Ethan27108/Jeopardy/README.md

 2. Run the executable.
 3. Enter the names of up to 4 players.
 4. Players take turns selecting a category and a point value.
-5. The game displays a question, then any player enters their name then thier response in the format:
+5. The game displays a question, then any player enters their name then their response in the format:
    - "What is [answer]" or "Who is [answer]"
 6. The game validates the response and updates the player's score.
 7. The game continues until all questions are answered.